espnet/espnet/egs/lrs/README.md

 ## Running the script
 The runtime script is the script **run.sh**.
 It can be found in <code>avsr1/</code> directory.
 > Before running the script, please download the LRS2 (https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html) [[2]](#literature) and LRS3 (https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html) [[3]](#literature) datasets by yourself and save the download paths to the variables <code>DATA_DIR</code> (LRS2 path) and <code>DATALRS3_DIR</code> (LRS3 path) inside <code>run.sh</code> file.
-You will need to sign a data sharing agreement with BBC Research & Development before getting access.

 ### Notes
 Due to the long runtime, it could be useful to run the script using screen command in combination with monitoring in a terminal window and also redirect the output to a log file.